sussol/mobile/README.md

 Instructions on the [setup page](https://github.com/sussol/mobile/wiki/Setup)

 ### Contribute
 As an open source software project, we welcome contributions from external developers.
-There's a nine step process (step nine is optional):

-1. Find a bug or feature you'd like to work on from the [issues page](https://github.com/sussol/mobile/issues), or submit your own (expect some curation though!)
+1. Find a bug or feature you'd like to work on from the [issues page](https://github.com/sussol/mobile/issues), or submit your own
-2. Comment on the issue to indicate you're going to work on it, and use the issue to check in (update your progress or ask a question)
+2. Comment on the issue to indicate you're going to work on it, and follow up with progress and/or questions
 3. Read the [documentation](https://github.com/sussol/mobile/wiki/Code-Design) - at least the coding conventions as well as any areas you are working around
 4. Fork the repository
 5. Set up your development environment using [our instructions](https://github.com/sussol/mobile/wiki/Setup)